felixfbecker/abortable-rx/README.md

 Some operations are imperative by nature and easier to express in imperative code with async/await.
 Expressing these operations that need control flow with functional RxJS operators or Subjects results in unreadable and unmaintainable code.
+In addition, it is confusing to have async functions that only have one or no result, but return an Observable, as it is unclear how many times it will emit.
-RxJS has great interop with Promises, however, it doesn't provide an easy mechanism to propagate cancellation to promise-returning functions.
-AbortSignals is the mechanism that is used by the native `fetch` API.
+RxJS has great interop with Promises, however, it doesn't provide an easy mechanism to propagate cancellation to promise-returning functions like the native `fetch` API.
+This micro library provides that mechanism.

 ## Installation